-- Recognition of trees as City assets: Integrating trees into the City's asset management plans will allow for systematic planning, maintenance and investment.

-- Program capacity and resource allocation: Increasing demand for urban forest services, driven by population growth and urban development, necessitate a review of funding and staffing levels required to protect, plant and maintain additional trees and align with best practices in urban forest management.

-- Proactive maintenance and risk management: Transitioning from reactive to proactive maintenance would improve the health and longevity of the urban forest.
-Proactive practices such as scheduled pruning cycles, young tree care, and regular inspections will help prevent issues before they become significant problems, reduce overall maintenance costs and maximize the return on investment in tree planting.

-- Policy, regulations, and standards

-enhancement: Updating and

-strengthening policies, bylaws and

-standards like the tree bylaw, zoning
+- Recognition of trees as City assets: Integrating trees into the City's asset management plans will allow for systematic planning, maintenance and investment. - Program capacity and resource allocation: Increasing demand for urban forest services driven by population growth and urban development, as well as climate-induced tree mortality necessitate a review of funding and staffing levels.
+This will enable staff to protect, plant and maintain additional trees and align methods with best practices in urban forest management. - Proactive maintenance and risk management: Transitioning from reactive to proactive maintenance would improve the health and longevity of the urban forest.
+Proactive practices such as scheduled pruning cycles, young tree care, and regular inspections will help prevent issues before they become significant problems, reduce overall maintenance costs and maximize the return on investment in tree planting. - Policy, regulations, and standards enhancement: Updating and strengthening policies, bylaws and standards like the Tree Bylaw, Zoning Bylaw and landscaping requirements will enhance tree protection and replacement.
+Clear guidelines for tree planting, species selection, soil volume and permeable surfaces can improve the integration of trees into urban development and support better tree growth and survival.

-bylaw and landscaping requirements

-will enhance tree protection and

-replacement.
-Clear guidelines for tree

-planting, species selection, soil volume

-and permeable surfaces can improve

-the integration of trees into urban

-development and support better tree

-growth and survival.

-- Interdepartmental collaboration: Enhanced cooperation among City departments will lead to integrated solutions that address multiple community needs.

-- Equity considerations in the distribution of the urban forest:

-Prioritizing tree planting and green infrastructure investments in areas with low canopy cover or higher vulnerability to heat promotes environmental justice and will improve quality of life and reduce climate vulnerability for underserved populations.

-- Climate resilience and biodiversity

-enhancement: Protecting and enhancing

-biodiversity through the preservation

-of connected habitats and the use of

-diverse, climate-adapted tree species

-will strengthen the ecosystem's ability to

-withstand climate impacts and support

-overall environmental health.

-- Community engagement and stewardship: Providing educational opportunities, facilitating community tree planting, and making urban forest data accessible will empower residents to contribute to urban forest management and support its long-term sustainability.

-- Monitoring: Regular reporting on canopy cover, tree inventory and program performance will support transparency, informed decision-making and continuous improvement.
+- Interdepartmental collaboration: Improving cooperation among City departments will lead to integrated solutions that address multiple community needs. - Equity considerations in the distribution of the urban forest: Prioritizing tree planting and nature based solutions in areas with low canopy cover or higher vulnerability to heat promotes environmental justice and will improve quality of life and reduce climate vulnerability for underserved populations. - Climate resilience and biodiversity enhancement: Protecting and enhancing biodiversity through the preservation of connected habitats and the use of diverse, climate-adapted tree species will strengthen the ecosystem's ability to withstand climate impacts and support overall environmental health. - Community engagement and stewardship: Providing educational opportunities, facilitating community tree planting, and making urban forest data accessible will empower residents to contribute to urban forest management and support its long-term sustainability. - Monitoring: Regular reporting on canopy cover, tree inventory and program performance will support transparency, informed decision-making and continuous improvement in service levels, urban forest health and resilience.

 An example of a culturally modified tree (CMT).
 The trees are altered by Indigenous Peoples through sustainable harvesting techniques.
-In the Pacific Northwest, the most commonly modified trees are red and yellow cedar.
+In the Pacific Northwest, the most commonly modified trees are red (Thuja plicata) and yellow cedar (Cupressus nootkatensis).
 Traditional uses of bark stripping among Indigenous Peoples include using the bark to produce baskets, hats, bracelets and other cultural items.